sarahhsu/polygenic-risk-scores-pipeline/README.md

 ## FOR HELP:

-  To print help message, run *./prs_pipeline.sh -h* in your scripts folder.
+  To print help message, run *./prs_pipeline.sh -h* in the *polygenic-risk-scores-pipeline* folder.

 ## FILES:

-  * Files included:
+  * Files included in *polygenic-risk-scores-pipeline*:
     * prs_pipeline_submission.sh - calls the pipeline (needs modification to be able to use on your server)
     * prs_pipeline.sh - main wrapper for all scripts
     * vcf_pipeline.sh - extracts the vcf file based on variants